 Multiple Project Management Tools

 The Gantt chart is just one of ProjectManager’s project management views.
-You can also use kanban boards, dashboards, workload charts, timesheets and other tools.
+You can also use the kanban view, dashboards, workload charts, timesheets and other tools.
 Use kanban boards to visualize the workflow, where cards represent the tasks, keeping team members focused on what they’re working on and project managers get a bird’s eye view.
 Resources can be reallocated and important dates, such as holidays and vacation days, are marked to know who can work when.

 Create Project Reports in Minutes